GaoangLiu/GaoangLiu.github.io/_posts/2021/2021-10-10-Rust-Trait.md

 {:toc}

+A **trait** is a **group of methods** that are defined for a particular type.
+Similiar concepts in other languages are called **interfaces** or **abstract classes**.

-A **trait**, called **interfaces** in other languages, tells the Rust compiler about functionality a particular type has and can share with other types.
+Traits tells the Rust compiler about **functionality** a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
 We can use trait bounds to specify that a generic type can be any type that has certain behavior.

 ## Defining a Trait